jsdelivr/globalping/INFRASTRUCTURE.md

 The main production API that all probes and users connect to.

-- Hosted on Heroku in Europe
+- Hosted on Hetzner in Falkenstein
+- 2xVMs with 4 threads and 8GB RAM per VM
+- 1 Load-balancer with health-checks and TLS termination
+- Master branch is compiled into a Docker container automatically
-- Manually triggered deployments from GitHub `master` branch
+- Manually triggered deployments using Docker Swarm (Network host mode)
-- Integrated into GitHub
-- Single Dyno "Standard 2X" - 1GB RAM and 4 CPU Cores
-- $50/month
+- $33/month

-### API - Redis 6.x
+### API - Redis 7.x

 Redis is used to cache GeoIP information from our 3 IP databases, to store all measurement results and to sync connected probes between multiple API instances.

-- Hosted with RedisLabs in Europe
+- Hosted with Hetzner in Falkenstein
-- 100MB RAM instance with multi-zone high-availability and data persistence
+- Dedicated server with 8 threads and 64GB RAM
-- Eviction policy `volatile-ttl`
-- Max 256 connections
+- Redis config can be found in this repo under /redis
 - RedisJSON 2.x module enabled
-- $11/month
+- $46/month

 ### API - APM Service New Relic